BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 After the lock-in ends, you have the freedom to continue holding or exit your investment:

 • Continue to stay invested: If the fund has performed well* and aligns with your long-term objectives, consider staying invested till you potentially reach your goals.
-Exiting prematurely might lead to forfeiture of potential gains from compounding.
+Exiting prematurely could result in missing out on potential compounding gains.

 *Past performance may or may not be sustained in the future.